 Alexis is instantly intrigued by his would-be savior and begins to stalk her.

 If it’s not him, he has his “people” trail her.
-Alexis finds out where Rachel lives, works, and that she’s currently engaged to a wealthy man, Roger what’s-his-name, a spoiled mama’s boy who uses the heroine for his own selfish desires.
+Alexis finds out where Rachel lives, where she works, and that she’s currently engaged to a wealthy man, Roger what’s-his-name.
+He’s a spoiled “mama’s boy” who uses the heroine for his own selfish desires.

 “Roger was singularly old-fashioned when it came to relationships, and although he had taught her ways to please him without their going to bed together, they had never actually made love.”

 Then Roger tells Rachel later during a passionate moment together:

 “”Oh, sweetheart, I’ve missed you,’ he murmured, drawing her reluctant hands to his body.
 ‘Hmm, that feels good.
 Go on, go on: make love to me.'”

 I was, as they say, in these books, gobsmacked.
 The heroine WAS doing what I thought she was doing!
 How Anne Mather got that past the editors in 1983 is beyond me, but sometimes, as I said, Mather does surprise me.